FPGA-Research-Manchester/FABulous/README.md

 [Link to Paper](https://dl.acm.org/doi/pdf/10.1145/3431920.3439302)

 ## Prerequisites

-The following packages need to be installed for generating fabric HDL models:
+The following packages need to be installed for generating fabric HDL models and using the FABulous front end:

- - Python 3.6 or later
+- Python 3.9 or later

 Install python dependencies

 ```
 pip3 install -r requirements.txt
+sudo apt-get install python3-tk
 ```

 The following packages need to be installed for CAD toolchain